Ellen's Game of Games: Hot Hands (Seasons 1–3)

 The contestant has 30 seconds to identify the faces of ten celebrities that fit a certain category.
 After identifying a celebrity, the contestant must press a button to move on to the next face.
 Contestants may pass if they are unsure but will need to wait three seconds until the next face appears.
 Contestants earn an escalating amount of money based on the number of faces they correctly identify, as shown in the table below.
 Correctly identifying ten celebrities earns the grand prize of $100,000.
 In season 2 and 3, the contestants choose their preferred category from amongst three options, where the third one is always the most specific, difficult and humorous which no one chooses.

 Hotter Hands (Season 4)

 A modified version of "Hot Hands" debuted in Season 4.
 The contestant has 60 seconds to answer a series of questions, each with two answer choices represented by images, and must press a button for the desired choice.
 Each consecutive correct answer increases the contestant's winnings, but a miss at any time requires them to start over from zero.
 When time runs out, the contestant wins the value of the longest chain made; a chain of seven correct answers wins the top prize of $100,000.

 Episodes

 International versions

-The international rights are distributed by Warner Bros.
-International Television Production.